Szoftverfejlesztok/Szoftverfejlesztok-Szakmai_vizsga_1_csapat/README.md

 You can read the test documentation here: [Teszt dokumentáció.pdf](Teszt%20dokumentáció.pdf)

 All of the tests have been implemented with Playwright, you can run them with the following command: `npm test`

+You can view the report of the latest test run: [Test report](playwright-report.html)